PraGitHub/Prapository/C_Cpp/Logger/Readme.md

 LoggerTest.exe is a sample app which uses this library.
 It shows how to use this library.
 Take a look into \LoggerTestExe\src\main.cpp which tells the usage of this library.

+There are various logging levels.
+      Critical
+      Error
+      Info
+      Debug
+      Verbose

+Whenever an object of "Logger" is created, required logging level has to be passed.
+By default, it will be Info i.e., all log statements with labels "Critical", "Error" and "Info" will be logged and "Debug" and "Verbose" will be ignored.

 Debug build has a problem as of 26 Jan 2019.
 Need to fix it.